mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 uint8_t ReadByte( Buffer &amp; buffer );
 </pre>

-These operate on a buffer structure which keeps track of the current position in the packet:
+These operate on a structure which keeps track of the current position:

 <pre>
 struct Buffer